-- Relate the relevance of HACCP to their food establishment.
+- Relate the relevance of HACCP to the food establishment

-- Describe the purpose of HACCP in their food establishment.
+- Describe the purpose of HACCP in the food establishment

-- Analyze and document hazards in their food establishment.
+- Analyze and document hazards in the food establishment

-- Establish a record keeping system most useful for their establishment.
+- Establish a record-keeping system most useful for the establishment

-- Identify hazards in the flow of food in their establishment.
+- Identify hazards in the flow of food in the establishment to decrease/avoid hazards

-- Form a team to follow HACCP plan.
+- Form a team to follow the HACCP plan

-- Develop and follow HACCP flow chart for certain foods in establishment.
+- Develop and follow the HACCP chart for certain foods in establishment

 This course is intended for an interprofessional audience, including dietitians and health educators.